Bad Breath in Dogs: Causes & Tips for Removing Breath Smell

 White dog smiling in the sunshine with white, healthy teeth

-How to tame your dog’s bad breath
+How to treat your dog’s bad breath

 How to tackle your dog’s bad breath will depend on the cause, but there are other daily habits you (and your furry friend) can adopt to keep their breath smelling as fresh as possible!